imhotepper/polymer_ing/_slides/1. Introduction/setup.md

 ---
 ## Shadow DOM

-Shadow dom
-> Takes all code that doesn't need to be seen during markup
+> Take all code that doesn't need to be seen during markup
 > placement and obscures it in Shadow DOM

 * Each instance is self contained